-The CBRF must keep a written medication record (often referred to as a MAR) for each resident.
+The community setting must keep a written medication record (often referred to as a MAR) for each resident.
 The MAR needs to contain every prescription or over-the-counter medication or dietary supplement taken by the resident.
-The MAR must be kept current at all times.
+The MAR must be kept current at all times and is the place where documentation of medication administration occurs.